theoricus/the-model/README.md

 # Usage Drafts

-Simple draft demonstrating of how use this.
+Simple draft demonstrating how this should work.

+> Attention, is a **WIP**!
+Do not use it yet.

+## Main concept

+ 1. `Sync` calls **never** touch database, everything is local
+ 1. `Async` calls **always** touches database, everything is remote and local

+The difference is passed callback that may exist or not.

 ## Model

+Configuring your model.

 ````coffeescript
 # app/models/user